 People talk and sometimes the experience of it can be felt like “Everything you say can and will be used against you” which we see in American movies when someone is arrested.
 This is also because the number of inhabitants was always small, and everyone was heard when spoke, even if the voice was not very loud.

-This is not something I was used to from my culture.
+This is not something I was used to in my culture.
 When growing up with many people around us, we needed to shout louder to be heard.
 Small intonations wouldn’t be heard.
 It is not always happening here.
-Words spoken without thinking and which would be overheard otherwise, will be heard here.
-Of course, this has advantages and disadvantages, in the same time, the system is built in such a way that there are always ways for everybody to be heard, even without shouting.
+Words are spoken without thinking and which would be overheard otherwise will be heard here.
+Of course, this has advantages and disadvantages, at the same time, the system is built in such a way that there are always ways for everybody to be heard, even without shouting.

-I’ve noticed that some times, a good way of fighting a fight is just to remove yourself from the situation, and things will sort themselves out, better than if you are in the midle of them.
-Letting people to come to their own conclusions can be a far better way of communication.
+I’ve noticed that sometimes, a good way of fighting a fight is just to remove yourself from the situation, and things will sort themselves out, better than if you are in the middle of them.
+Letting people come to their own conclusions can be a far better way of communication.
 You may have the pleasant surprise that the conclusions they come to are also your own, or even better for the given situation.
-All you need to do is breath and let “everything fix itself” or “alt ordener seg” as Norwegians say, and use THE TIME to help you.
+All you need to do is breathe and let “everything fix itself” or “alt ordner seg” as Norwegians say, and use THE TIME to help you.